-GiottoGiotto is a Model View Controller (MVC) framework which provides a free RESTful interface to its users.
-This interface is capable of automating URL routing, and it also features Jinja2 for HTML template rendering with an easy-to-use Application Programming Interface (API).
+GiottoGiotto is a Model View Controller (MVC) framework that provides a free RESTful interface to its users.
+This interface is capable of automating URL routing, and it also utilises Jinja2 for HTML template rendering with an easy-to-use Application Programming Interface (API).

-Giotto’s controller module provides users with the ability to develop and execute programs across multiple platforms, such as the command line, web, and Internet Relay Chat (IRC).
-This allows for efficient and powerful programming, allowing users to create complex applications and scripts that can be used across a variety of platforms.
+Giotto’s controller module furnishes users with the capability to build and execute programs across multiple platforms, including the command line, web, and Internet Relay Chat (IRC).
+This allows for efficient and powerful programming, enabling users to produce complex applications and scripts that can be utilised across a variety of platforms.

 d.
 SQLAlchemy database persistence

-PylonsPylons is an open-source web development framework that emphasises the rapid creation of applications.
-It incorporates the best features of many popular programming languages, such as Ruby, Perl, and Python.
-Pylons brings these capabilities together in a single platform to provide developers with an efficient and effective toolset for creating web applications.
+PylonsPylons is an open-source web development framework that prioritises the swift creation of applications.
+It integrates the best features of several popular programming languages such as Ruby, Perl, and Python.
+Pylons combines these capabilities into a single platform, providing developers with an efficient and effective toolset for creating web applications.

 c.
 URL mapping based on WebHelpers route setup

-BottleBottle is a widely-used micro web framework for creating Python-based applications.
-It is completely independent and comes as a single-file module that includes only one Python standard library.
+BottleBottle is a widely-utilised micro web framework for building Python-based applications.
+It is entirely self-contained and is provided as a single-file module that contains just one Python standard library.

-One of the most advantageous features of the Bottle framework is that it provides developers with the ability to interact directly with hardware.
-This makes it an ideal choice for creating simple applications for personal use.
+One of the most advantageous features of the Bottle framework is its capability to directly interact with hardware, making it an ideal choice for developing straightforward applications for personal use.

 c.
-Adapters provide support for third-party HTTP/WSGI servers and template engines.
+Adapters that provide support for third-party HTTP/WSGI servers and template engines.

-CherryPyCherryPy is an open source web application framework that enables developers to rapidly create object-oriented web applications.
-It is designed to provide a straightforward, easy-to-use API, allowing developers to create complex applications quickly.
-CherryPy programs are self-contained and run on their own multi-threaded web server, providing a lightweight, yet powerful platform for web development.
+CherryPyCherryPy is an open-source web application framework that facilitates the rapid development of object-oriented web applications.
+It’s designed to provide a simple, user-friendly API which enables developers to create complex applications quickly.
+CherryPy programs are self-contained and run on their own multi-threaded web server, providing a lightweight yet powerful platform for web development.

-DashDash is an outstanding open source microframework ideal for data scientists who lack experience in web development.
-By creating web-based analytical applications, Dash is akin to web servers as it facilitates the exchange of JSON packets through HTTP requests.
+DashDash is an exceptional open-source microframework that is ideal for data scientists without expertise in web development.
+It generates web-based analytical applications that function similar to web servers by enabling the exchange of JSON packets through HTTP requests.

-Dash has leveraged the power of Flask plugins to develop its own features, which can be rendered and served on web servers.
-As an added bonus, Dash programs are fully mobile-friendly and optimised for compatibility with all platforms.
-This flexibility ensures that users can access Dash programs no matter their device or operating system.
+Dash has utilised Flask plugins to develop its own features, which can be optimally rendered and served on web servers.
+Moreover, Dash programs are mobile-friendly and adaptable to compatibility with all platforms.
+This adaptability guarantees that users can access Dash programs irrespective of their device or operating system.

 b.
 An efficient error-handling technique